zcsinger/just-c/README.md

 ## Notes / Hints

+### Implications

+At first glance, it seems like nothing is possible.

+- You cannot return a value through "return ... ;"
+- You cannot perform a for loop with "for(... ; ... ; ...) { ... }"
+- You cannot define variables or allocate memory.
+- You cannot explicitly alter variables with "x = ... ;"

+### First Step

-The main insight is that one can still put statements in if and while statements, without using a semicolon.
+The main insight is that one can still put statements in if, while, and switch statements, without using a semicolon.
+This is done with an empty body, and filling in the normal statement in the boolean check.

 ### Functions